LispCookbook/cl-cookbook/hashes.md

 NIL
 ~~~

 That's obviously much faster.
 And there was no consing involved because we didn't have to re-size at all.
-If we don't know the final size in advance but can guess the growth behaviour of our hash table we can also provide this value to `MAKE-HASH-TABLE`.
+If we don't know the final size in advance but can guess the growth behaviour of our hash table we can also provide this value to `make-hash-table`.
 We can provide an integer to specify absolute growth or a float to specify relative growth.

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table :rehash-size 100000))